dalehenrich/gsApplicationTools/docs/rest.md

 break set ZnRestServerDelegate>>handleRequest: 14
 ```

-And then let's run a `post` command:
+Run a `post` command to trigger the breakpoint:

 ```Shell
 ./rest --client=rest --uri=objects --post=`Dictionary with: #x -> 1 with: #y -> 1`